hajimehoshi/go-eossdk/README.md

 ** This project is still work in progress! **

-A Epic Online Services SDK binding for Go
+An Epic Online Services SDK binding for Go

 ## How to use